Fred MacMurray: June Haver

+Politics

+Like many of his Hollywood contemporaries, MacMurray was a Republican politically, although he was not particularly outspoken about his beliefs.
+When speaking with columnist Parsons in 1947 about the Red Scare in Hollywood, the actor noted "I suppose there really are some Reds in Hollywood...but don't you think that actually some of the people...get that reputation because they talk too much about things they don't understand?
+I don't think an actor has any business to discuss politics unless he is an authority..."
+He is further quoted "...just because I happen to be an actor I shouldn't get up and say 'vote for this man', knowing as little as I know about him...I'm a family man and that's about it".

+He joined a long list of Hollywood stars as a member of the Hollywood Anti-Nazi League, which was organized by the Communist Party of the USA in 1936.
+MacMurray appeared onstage along with other conservative luminaries stumping for Thomas Dewey in the 1944 Presidential election, and he supported Ronald Reagan for Governor of California in 1966.

 Illness and death

 A lifelong heavy smoker, MacMurray had throat cancer in the late 1970s, and it recurred in 1987.
 He had a severe stroke in December 1988 that paralyzed his right side and affected his speech.
-With therapy he made a 90 percent recovery.
+With therapy, he made a 90 percent recovery.

 After suffering from leukemia for more than a decade, MacMurray died of pneumonia on November 5, 1991, in Santa Monica, California.

 Awards and influence

 In 1939, artist C. C. Beck used MacMurray as the initial model for the superhero character who became Fawcett Comics' Captain Marvel.

 MacMurray was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for The Absent-Minded Professor.
-He was the first person honored as a Disney Legend in 1987.
+In 1987, he became the first person to be honored as a Disney Legend.

 Archive

-The Academy Film Archive houses the Fred MacMurray-June Haver Collection.
+The Academy Film Archive houses the Fred MacMurray–June Haver Collection.
 The film materials are complemented by papers at the Academy's Margaret Herrick Library.